Christophe Clement Turf Stakes

-The Sword Dancer Stakes (to be renamed the Christophe Clement Turf in 2026) is an American race for thoroughbred horses, aged three and up, run annually in mid August at Saratoga Race Course in Saratoga Springs, New York.
+The Christophe Clement Turf Stakes (formerly the Sword Dancer Stakes) is an American race for thoroughbred horses, aged three and up, run annually in mid August at Saratoga Race Course in Saratoga Springs, New York.
 A prep for the Breeders' Cup Turf, it is set at a distance of one and one-half miles (12 furlongs) on the turf.
 A Grade I event, the race currently offers a purse of $750,000.

-The Sword Dancer is named for the best three-year-old colt or gelding of 1959, best three-year-old, best handicap horse, and the American Horse of the Year, Sword Dancer, who was elected to the United States Racing Hall of Fame in Saratoga Springs, New York in 1977.
+Inaugurated in 1975 as a six furlong sprint on dirt for three-year-old horses, the race was originally named for 1959 Horse of the Year Sword Dancer, who was elected to the United States Racing Hall of Fame in 1977.

-The event was inaugurated at Aqueduct Racetrack in 1975 as a six furlong sprint on dirt for three-year-old horses.
-Beginning in 1977, it was hosted by Belmont Park then in 1992 was moved to the Saratoga Race Course.
-Since inception, the Sword Dancer has been contested at various distances:
+Beginning in 1977 the race was held at Belmont Park, then in 1992 it was moved to the Saratoga Race Course.
+Since its inception, the race has been contested at various distances: